 Unity’s Associate Game Developer Certification

 Well, that’s all, folks – the best courses for the Associate Game Developer Certification.
 This certification will be a lot tougher than the previous User level.
-However, preparing for it with enrich your ability to make games as a whole.
+However, preparing for it will enrich your ability to make games as a whole.

 This said, be assured there are a lot more courses out there, even on platforms like Zenva.
 The more you can learn about Unity and game development, the better off you’ll be.
 Plus, everyone’s learning style is different, so your “best” course may be different from what’s on the list.